Down by the Station

-"Down by the Station" (also known as "Down at the Station") is a popular song written by Paul Mills and Slim Gaillard and first recorded by The Slim Gaillard Trio in 1947.
+"Down by the Station", also known as "Down at the Station", is a popular song written by Paul Mills and Slim Gaillard and first recorded by The Slim Gaillard Trio in 1947.
 The song was most famously recorded by Tommy Dorsey in 1948.

 Background

-The song remains popular today as a children's music standard.
-The opening lines of the song are: Down by the station, early in the morning, see the little pufferbellies all in a row.
-It is a simple song about a railroad station master seeing the steam locomotives off to work.
-The song itself is much older than 1948; it has been seen in a 1931 Recreation magazine.
+The song remains popular today as a children's music standard, a simple song about a railroad station master seeing the steam locomotives off to work.
+The lyrics are:

+The song itself predates 1948; it was reportedly seen in a 1931 issue of Recreation.

+Similarities to other tunes

-Whether deliberately copied or not, the tune is very closely related to the chorus of the French-Canadian folk song "Alouette".
-Although the first line is similar to "Alouette", it is more closely related to the tune of "The Itsy-Bitsy Spider," with the first two lines being similar.
+Whether deliberately copied or not, the melody of "Down by the Station" is closely related to the chorus of the French-Canadian folk song "Alouette".
+Some have pointed out that though the first line is similar to "Alouette", it is closer to the tune of "The Itsy-Bitsy Spider," with the first two lines being similar.
 The third line of "Down By the Station" is higher in pitch than the second, and the fourth line returns to the pitch of the first line (except for a higher pitched or onomatopoetic "Toot!
 Toot!").